Pooling resources: Police, fire and EMS partner on preemption in Highland, IN

-Located on the outskirts of the Chicago metropolitan area in Lake County, Indiana, the town of Highland is perfectly situated to take advantage of the area’s cultural and recreational offerings — while giving its citizens a respite from the ever-bustling big city life.
+Located on the outskirts of the Chicago metropolitan area in Lake County, Indiana, the town of Highland, IN, is perfectly situated to take advantage of the area’s cultural and recreational offerings — while giving its citizens a respite from the ever-bustling big city life.

 As in any town with nearly 24,000 people, emergencies can happen at any time, anywhere.
-Until recently, first responders would navigate the town’s 35 traffic light-controlled intersections tentatively.
+Before installing Opticom™ Priority Control technology, first responders would navigate the town’s 35 traffic light-controlled intersections tentatively.
 Without priority control, emergency response times suffered, which delayed aid to the public.

 First responders were at risk every time they drove through an intersection.
 After a detective was involved in an intersection collision while responding to a bank robbery, Highland Police Commander, George Georgeff, knew that the collision could have been much worse.
 He realized that priority control could save more than response times — it could potentially save lives.